Institutional Forex

 (2) Thomson Reuters Fx Matching

-Orders Execution and Low-Latency
+Orders Execution and Latency

 (i) State-of-the-art technology